Metric response of relative entropy: A universal indicator of quantum criticality: Intrinsic geometry of relative entropy in TFIM

 \section{Intrinsic geometry of relative entropy in TFIM}

 The local description of the quadratic form $S(\hat{\rho}_{ \vec{\lambda}} \ || \ \hat{\rho}_{\vec{\lambda}'})$ in the parameter space endows it with a Riemannian metric with the standard parameters as local coordinates that encapsulates the uncertainty of how the entanglement Hamiltonian varies - revealing the intrinsic geometry of entanglement spectra.
-The relation between the more well-known fidelity susceptibility and Fubini-Study metric comes from the local description of $1-\braket{\psi_{\vec{\lambda}} |\psi_{\vec{\lambda}'}}$ which satisfies the conditions $(1,2,3)$ (\textit{cf.} discussion after Eq. \eqref{eq:def_of_metric_response_QRE}).
-Such a scheme of constructing a metric response may serve as a non-perturbative measure of fluctuations of entanglement spectra in complex quantum systems.
+The relation between the more well-known fidelity susceptibility and Fubini-Study metric comes from the local description of $1-\braket{\psi_{\vec{\lambda}} |\psi_{\vec{\lambda}'}}$ which satisfies the conditions $(1,2,3)$ (\textit{cf.} discussion after Eq.~\eqref{eq:def_of_metric_response_QRE}).
+Such an information theoretic scheme of constructing a metric response may serve as a non-perturbative measure of fluctuations of entanglement spectra in complex quantum systems without any appeal to the underlying order parameter.
 Therefore when sufficient smoothness of the eigenspectra are guaranteed, the parameter space can be considered being a Riemannian manifold locally described by the intrinsic line element $ds = \sqrt{\Sigma_{ij} \ d \lambda_i \ d \lambda_j}$.
 The corresponding first fundamental form $ds^2$ is made up of all the fluctuations with respect to individual parameters as $\Sigma_{ii}d\lambda_i^2$ and cross-fluctuations between the parameters as $\Sigma_{i\neq j}d\lambda_i\lambda_j$.
 Near a QCP the entangled modes in complementary subsystems are expected to fluctuate significantly under negligible change of the parameters; thus making any subsystem maximally distinguishable between infinitesimally separated points near the QCP.
 So one can ask how deep-rooted is this geometric view of the fluctuations of entanglement spectra.

 We focus on the case of thermodynamically large TFIM to facilitate an analytical description with the simplest fundamental consequence of the intrinsic geometry of QRE and to examine its behavior during the QPT.
-Now Symmetry ensures $\braket{\sigma^x}=0=\braket{\sigma^y}\neq \braket{\sigma^z}$ so the single-site reduced density matrix takes the form of Eq. \eqref{eq:singleSiteReduceddensityMatrix} where the transverse magnetization is given by
+Now Symmetry ensures $\braket{\sigma^x}=0=\braket{\sigma^y}\neq \braket{\sigma^z}$ so the single-site reduced density matrix takes the form of Eq.~\eqref{eq:singleSiteReduceddensityMatrix} where the transverse magnetization is given by